The Love Letters from Teralba Road: Production

 Wallace found a number of letters in a Sydney flat in 1972 which had been written by a man living in Newcastle in 1959.
 He had beaten up his wife, who subsequently moved to Sydney, and was asking for her forgiveness.
 Wallace drew from these to write and direct the short film.
 The film is Bryan Brown's screen debut.

 The budget was provided in part by the Creative Development Branch of the Australian Film Commission.

 The film won three awards at the 1977 AFI Awards (Best Cinematography in a Non-Feature Film, Best Short Fiction Film, Special Award) and in 1978 the Interfilm Award at the Berlin International Film Festival.

 The original woman to whom the letters had been written was tracked down by a journalist and was upset by the film and threatened to sue.
-She eventually agreed to not to after seeing the movie and meeting Wallace.
+She eventually agreed not to after seeing the movie and meeting Wallace.